-Voice over Internet Protocol (VoIP) utilizes the Internet to send telephone calls rather than traditional circuit switched transmissions via the Public Switched Telephone Network (PSTN).
+Voice over Internet Protocol (VoIP) utilizes the Internet to send telephone calls rather than traditional circuit-switched transmissions via the Public Switched Telephone Network (PSTN).

-How Bandwidth is Involved with VoIP
+How Bandwidth is involved with VoIP

 Bandwidth’s VoIP provisioning allows our customers to seamlessly integrate voice capabilities into their platforms to connect their end users.
 In addition, Bandwidth offers 911 access as an additional capability that our customers can integrate.
 Bandwidth’s VoIP offering paired with the other communication capabilities that Bandwidth offers, allows businesses to connect their customers to what matters most to them.
-We’ve mastered the power to communicate, so you can focus on what matters most to you.
+We’ve mastered the power to communicate so you can focus on what matters most to you.

-What Are the Benefits of Bandwidth’s VoIP Services
+What are the benefits of Bandwidth’s VoIP services?

-In addition, Bandwidth’s VoIP offering as well as our other communication services are built to scale.
+In addition, Bandwidth’s VoIP offering as well as our other communication services, are built to scale.
 Whether you are a small start-up or an enterprise giant, Bandwidth services can scale to meet your needs.
 In addition, partnering with Bandwidth lets you avoid dealing with a middleman.
 This means more cost savings for your business while also connecting with a service you can trust.
 Bandwidth has mastered VoIP communications, so you can focus on what matters most to you.